-The Department of Management, Sport and Tourism provides high quality teaching at undergraduate and postgraduate levels, as well as executive education underpinned by cutting edge research and community engagement across important facets of management including human resource management, strategic and international management, critical management, ethics and governance and entrepreneurship and innovation.
+The Department of Management, Sport and Tourism provides high quality teaching at undergraduate and postgraduate levels, as well as executive education underpinned by cutting edge research and community engagement across important facets of management including human resource management, strategic and international management, critical management and ethics and governance.

 Our educational programs and research activities focus on the role of people, systems and processes to enhance the sustainable and socially responsible operation of both Australian and international organisations to positively impact stakeholders including shareholders, managers, workers and their communities.